PRX/Infrastructure/README.md

 # Infrastructure
-Templates and assets used to launch and manage many aspects of PRX's applications and services
+Templates and assets used to launch and manage many aspects of PRX's applications and services.

-This is a fairly comprehensive system that is intended to utilize an "infrastructure as code" philosophy.
+The Infrastructure project itself contains many independent or related-by-separate projects and assets.
+It is the home for all work that helps PRX adhere to an "infrastructure as code" philosophy.
 The goal is to describe the various AWS resources (and their associated configurations) needed to run a multitude of applications, servers, and services using code and templates.

-This system is designed to provide CI and CD for applications as well as the infrastructure.
-This means that standard practices like code reviews and Git merges can be applied to infrastructure code, and the deployment of changes to the AWS resources that run applications can be managed much more explicitly.
+All aspects of Infrastructure largely rely on [AWS CloudFormation](https://aws.amazon.com/cloudformation/).

+Applications, as well as the systems designed to test and deploy those applications, are described using CloudFormation templates.
+Collectively the systems used to facilitate application deployment and the infrastructure necessary to support them are referred to as **CI/CD**.
+There are a number of other aspects of our AWS architecture that do not fall under that umbrella but are also maintained as part of the Infrastructure project.
+This includes things like DNS records for hosted zones.

 #### Useful Resources